up42/docs/source/up42-blocks/processing/oneatlas-cloudmask.rst

 Additionaly the block outputs the original cloud mask gml and gfs files containing information about the cloud mask geometries and metadata.

 .. note::
-  If the input imagery doesn't contain clouds the alpha band will only contain nodata = 0 and valid data = 255 values.
+  If the input imagery doesn't contain clouds, the alpha band will only contain nodata = 0 and valid data = 255 values.

 .. note::